 He announced himself as a truly world class talent during the 2007/08 season, with his goal scoring exploits inspiring United to a Premier League and Champions League double.
 The Portuguese attackers performances were so superb during this campaign that he would win the first of his five Ballon d’Ors.

 Love him or hate him, Sir Bitealot enjoyed one of the best ever individual seasons in Premier League history in the 2013/2014 when his world class striking displays almost inspired Liverpool to their first ever EPL title victory.

-Suarez’s energy, skill and finishing ability were truly breath taking at times – even if he is a massive cock at times.
+Suarez’s energy, skill and finishing ability were truly breathtaking during his spell at Anfield – even if he is a massive cock at times.

 Mohamed Salah 2017/2018 – 32 goals

 When Liverpool signed Salah from Roma for £38 million this summer, most observers thought the Anfield outfit were signing a decent, but far from top class performer.

 The Egyptian international has of course gone on to exceed the expectations of even the most optimistic of Reds fan by scoring a record breaking 32 league goals this season.